hashicorp/terraform-provider-aws/website/docs/d/organizations_resource_tags.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `tags` - Blocks of default tags set on the provider.
+* `tags` - Blocks of tags set on the resource.
 See details below.

 ### tags